 Retirement Board Names Chair, Vice Chair

-During its June meeting, the State Teachers Retirement Board elected retired teacher member Rita Walters as its vice chair for the coming year.
-According to Board Policies, contributing teacher member Carol Correthers (Lorain City Schools, Lorain County), who is currently serving as vice chair, automatically moves into the position of chair.
-Walters and Correthers will assume their new responsibilities on Sept.
-1, 2019.
+During its June meeting, the State Teachers Retirement Board elected contributing teacher member Robert A. McFee (Willoughby Eastlake City Schools, Lake County) as its vice chair for the coming year.
+According to Board Policies, Rita Walters, who is currently serving as vice chair, automatically moves into the position of chair.
+McFee and Walters will assume their new responsibilities on Sept.
+1, 2020.
 Board members receive no compensation for serving on the board other than reimbursement for actual, necessary expenses.

-Board Approves Health Care Premiums for 2020 — More Than 90% of Enrollees Will See No Premium Increase; Medicare Part B Reimbursement Extended for 2020
+Board Approves Health Care Premiums for 2021 — Most Current Enrollees Will See Monthly Increase of $3 or Less; Medicare Part B Reimbursement to Continue

-The Retirement Board approved health care premiums for the 2020 plan year along with several changes to the STRS Ohio Health Care Program for 2020.
-The approved premiums reflect favorable claims experience and result in little or no cost increase in most plans.
-A complete list of these premiums is posted on the system’s website or can be obtained by calling STRS Ohio’s Member Services Center toll-free at 888‑227‑7877.
-In 2020, about 92% of enrollees will have premiums equal to or less than their current premium.
-STRS Ohio staff works with health care consultants and actuaries to develop expected costs for the health care plans.
-As noted above, lower than expected health care claims during the review period for STRS Ohio’s self-insured plans had a positive impact on the 2020 premiums.
-For the fifth year in a row, board-approved premiums for the Aetna Medicare Plan — the plan with the highest number of STRS Ohio enrollees — have not increased.
-Below is a sample of monthly premiums for calendar year 2020 for a benefit recipient with 30 or more years of service.
+The Retirement Board approved health care premiums for the 2021 plan year along with several changes to the STRS Ohio Health Care Program for 2021.
+The approved premiums will result in a monthly premium increase of $3 or less for about 85% of current enrollees.
+A complete list of premiums is posted on the system’s website or can be obtained by calling STRS Ohio’s Member Services Center toll-free at 888‑227‑7877.
+Below is a sample of monthly premiums for calendar year 2021 for a benefit recipient with 30 or more years of service.